Mickey Mouse universe: Cuckoo-Loca

-Cuckoo-Loca is a small yellow cuckoo from a cuckoo clock with a pink bow on her head and a tail in the shape of a clock key that serves her to fly by spinning it, introduced in the television series Minnie's Bow-Toons (2011) working in Minnie's boutique with her and Daisy.
+Cuckoo-Loca is a small yellow cuckoo from a cuckoo clock with a pink bow on her head and a tail in the shape of a clock key that, when spun, allows her to fly.
+She was introduced in the television series Minnie's Bow-Toons (2011) working in Minnie's boutique with her and Daisy.

 After that, she became a frequent character in the series and productions derived from it, appearing in the series Mickey Mouse Mixed-Up Adventures (2017) as one of the main characters in the stories centered on Minnie and Daisy, helping them with their orders.
 She subsequently appeared as a recurring character in the series Mickey Mouse Funhouse (2021) and Mickey Mouse Clubhouse+ (2025).
 In 2021 she appeared in the Halloween TV special Mickey's Tale of Two Witches, and in the same year in the Christmas special Mickey and Minnie Wish Upon a Christmas.

 In the stop motion TV special Mickey Saves Christmas (2022), Cuckoo-Loca makes a cameo appearance, with a figurine of her emerging from the cuckoo clock in Santa's workshop.

-Being "Loca" the Spanish word for "Crazy", her name is probably a reference to when people compare someone who is considered crazy to a cuckoo.
+"Loca" being the Spanish word for "Crazy", her name is probably a reference to when people compare someone who is considered crazy to a cuckoo.